 Q: Can I use vehicle registration or Vehicles in Operation (VIO) data to contact vehicle owners?

-A: Sorry, no. To market directly to vehicle owners you need a mailing list and we can also help you with mailing lists.
+A: Sorry, no. To market directly to vehicle owners you need a mailing list and we can help you with mailing lists.
 Our registration data reports do not include any information about the owners of the vehicles or where the vehicles were purchased; we cannot include VINs either.
-Our registration data is based on actual DMV registrations and according to the Driver's Privacy Protection Act, no information about the owner of the vehicle can be shared due to privacy laws.
+Our registration data comes from actual DMV registrations and because of the Driver's Privacy Protection Act, information about the vehicle's owner cannot be shared.

 Our registration data focuses on counts of vehicles within certain geographies.
-For example, we can create a report showing a breakdown of vehicle make, model and year for the entire US by ZIP code.
-Our reports are customized; we include only the information you want.
+For example, we can create a report for you that breaks down vehicles by year, make and model for the entire US by ZIP code.
+Our reports are customized; we only include the information you want.
 Keep reading to learn more about our registration data.
 If you are looking to contact vehicle owners, we can help you with a mailing list.
 Just visit our automobile mailing list page.

 Q: What kind of vehicle registration analysis can you provide?